DRKV333/HappyBug/README.md

 DefaultServerGame=HappyBug.HappyBugGameInfo
 ```

-(This is technically not required, but it let's you debug the mod in UnrealEd.)
+(This is technically not required, but it lets you debug the mod in UnrealEd.)

 To compile open `Binaries/UnrealFrontend.exe`, click on `Script` at the top and select `Compile scripts`.